worldmaking/digm5010/index.md

 - [York off-campus library access](https://www.library.yorku.ca/web/ask-services/printing-and-computing/computing/off-campus-access/)
 - [York VPN links](http://www.yorku.ca/computing/vpn-choice.html)

 ## Making 2: animate drawing

-Let's continue from last week's drawing app.
+Let's continue with the sketching.

 > First a quick note -- what we are doing looks a bit like p5.js.
 In fact, if we remember to refactor code that we will re-use into re-usable functions, then it might start to look even more like p5.js -- maybe we will have `line()` and `background()` etc.  That's good: we are in the stage of *reproducing research*.
 And if we find there are moments where we want to do things a little differently, because of the needs of our project, that's good too -- we aren't limited to what's already given because we know how to remake it, and maybe we'll have a discovery that can advance research!